saarinen/abtest/README.md

 ## Usage

-Once the gem is installed in your Rails application, rou can run the following command to set up an experiment:
+Once the gem is installed in your Rails application, you can run the following command to set up an experiment:

     $ bundle exec rake abtest:add_experiment[experiment_name]

+To delete an experiment, run the following command:

+    $ bundle exec rake abtest:delete_experiment[experiment_name]

 To remove all experiments, run the following command: